codecheckers/codecheckers.github.io/nl-workshop3.md

 -	You will gain hands-on experience in peer reviewing code
 -	You will be contributing to more transparent science

-*EUR PhD candiates are eligible for 1GS credit for participating in the workshop, contact e.klapwijk@essb.eur.nl for more information.*
+*PhD candiates at the Erasmus Graduate School for Social Sciences and the Humanities are eligible for 1 ECTS credit for participating in the workshop, contact e.klapwijk@essb.eur.nl for more information.*

 Interested but still have questions?
 Ask us!
 Write to us at codechecknl@gmail.com, we are happy to answer any questions!